animal-locator-drone/dogfinder-app/README.md

 1. Everything in the root folder is configuration files and documentation
    1. except for the `index.html` file
       1. This is the entry point for the app.
+2. `server.js` is the backend web server written using express.
-2. `src` contains most of the typescript code base that makes up the app and it is also organized nicely.
+3. `src` contains most of the typescript code base that makes up the app and it is also organized nicely.
    1. `assets`
       1. contains static files like css and images
    2. `components`